Zizzs/js-webpack-memory/README.md

-# _JS WebPack Journal Entry_
+# _JS WebPack Memory Application_

-#### _A small application that returns word and character counts after entering a journal entry, {1/7/2019}_
+#### _A small application that allows the user to pick pairs of cards to match them, {1/7/2019}_

 #### By _**Alex Williams, James Cho**_

 ## Description

-_A very minimal website that allows the user to input journal entries and submit them to see the total word, vowl, and consonant count of the entry.._
+_A website that allows the user to click on cards to match them.
+The goal is to find each two pair card set to win the game.._

 ### License